Growing plants in coin bag

 Accelerated Capital Cost Allowance (CCA)

-Accelerated CCA is available on additions from November 21, 2018 to December 31, 2027.
+Accelerated CCA is available on eligible additions from November 21, 2018 to December 31, 2027.
 Prior to the rule change, the “half-year rule” allowed half a year of capital cost allowance in the year of acquisition.
 Now, for most assets, the usual half year of CCA available in the year of acquisition will be tripled for acquisitions to December 31, 2023.
 For example, a Class 10 vehicle which is normally subject to a 15% CCA claim in the first year would now be allowed a 45% CCA claim.
 For acquisitions in calendar years 2024 to 2027, the usual half year of CCA will effectively be doubled rather than tripled.
 After the acquisition year, CCA will return to the normal rate on the remaining pool in the CCA class.

 Tuition Credits

-For 2023 federal tax purposes, the tuition credit is available.
+For 2024 federal tax purposes, the tuition credit is available.

 Capital Gains Exemption

-The lifetime capital gains exemption for capital gains on qualified small business corporation shares has increased to $1,016,836 in 2024 from $971,190 in 2023.
-The lifetime capital gains exemption for capital gains on qualified farm property is $1,016,836 for 2024, up from $1,000,000 for 2023.
-For more information, see CRA’s indexation adjustment for personal income tax and benefit amounts.
+The lifetime capital gains exemption for capital gains on qualified small business corporation shares and qualified farm property is $1,250,000 for 2025.
+For more information, see CRA’s January 31, 2025 news release.

 Prescribed Interest Rates

-The prescribed rates for the first quarter of 2024 are as follows:
+The prescribed rates for the first quarter of 2025 are as follows:

-• The interest rate charged on overdue taxes, Canada Pension Plan contributions, and employment insurance premiums will be 10%.
+• The interest rate charged on overdue taxes, Canada Pension Plan contributions, and employment insurance premiums will be 8%.

-• The interest rate to be paid on corporate taxpayer overpayments will be 6%.
+• The interest rate to be paid on corporate taxpayer overpayments will be 4%.

-• The interest rate to be paid on non-corporate taxpayer overpayments will be 8%.
+• The interest rate to be paid on non-corporate taxpayer overpayments will be 6%.

-• The interest rate used to calculate taxable benefits for employees and shareholders from interest-free and low-interest loans will be 6%.
+• The interest rate used to calculate taxable benefits for employees and shareholders from interest-free and low-interest loans will be 4%.

-• The interest rate for corporate taxpayers’ pertinent loans or indebtedness will be 9.16%.
+• The interest rate for corporate taxpayers’ pertinent loans or indebtedness will be 7.78%.

 For more information, see CRA’s website on prescribed interest rates.

-2024 Year End Tax Planning
+2025 Year End Tax Planning

 3. Owner-managers should consider their salary/dividend mix from their corporation.
-If you have drawn funds from your corporation throughout the year, you should determine whether these amounts should be characterized as salary or dividends before the year end.
+If you have drawn funds from your corporation throughout the year, you should determine whether these amounts should be characterized as salary or dividends or a combination before the year end.
 Ritchie Shortt & Tully LLP can help you with this decision.

 4. Consider gifting funds or making interest-free loans to your spouse or an adult child to contribute to the Tax-Free Savings Account.